-Hoping to become more familiar with Singapore’s vibrant ethnic cultures and traditions?
-Check out our full guide to the biggest cultural festivals in Singapore, with dates and highlights.
+Hoping to become more familiar with Singapore’s different ethnic cultures and traditions?
+Check out our full guide to the main cultural festivals in Singapore, from Chinese New Year and Deepavali to Thaipusam and Vesak Day.
+We’ve included dates and also some key highlights.

 Pongal